JunguGuo/UnityShaderWorkshop/README.md

 <br>

 ## SYLLABUS
+> Note: Use this syllabus as a checklist to recall the key points covered in lectures.
+When you feel fuzzy about the concepts then check out the slides for more details.
 ### **Session 1: Introduction to Shader** (10:30 am - 5:00pm, Tue, June 11 )
 ##### 1. What is Shader?
 ##### 2. CPU computing vs GPU computing